fruchtfolge/harmonie/README.md

 | Sachsen                | DE-SN           | ⬜️                    | ⬜️                       | Waiting on test data (DIANAweb Sachsen-Anhalt) |
 | Sachsen-Anhalt         | DE-ST           | ⬜️                    | ⬜️                       | Waiting on test data (ELAISA Sachsen)          |
 | Thüringen              | DE-TH           | ✅                    | ⬜️                       | Create property mapping                        |

+## Installation
+The package is not published (yet).
+In order to install, clone or fork this repository.

 ## Usage
 The module exports one method.